promised-ai/lace/lace/README.md

 $ lace run --csv mydata.csv --codebook codebook.yaml mydata.lace
 ```

-If you do not specify a codebook, a default codebook will be generated.
+If you do not specify a codebook, a default codebook will be generated behind the scenes.

 You can specify which transitions and which algorithms to use two ways.
 You can
 use CLI args